AntiMatter568/DeepMASC/README.md

 Optional Arguments:
 * `--debug`: Enable debug mode to generate full output (default: False).
 When enabled, copy the full cryoREAD output to the output directory for debugging.

-* `-r, --reso`: Resolution setting to choose the deep learning model (default: "Low").
+* `-r, --reso`: Resolution setting to choose the deep learning model (default: "Low", options are "Low" (>5Å) or "High" (<5Å)).
 Determines which model checkpoint will be used based on the desired resolution.

 * `-b, --batch`: Batch size to use for CryoREAD prediction.
 Controls how many boxes are processed simultaneously during the prediction phase.